-A Lightbox is a type of popup used to emphasize a piece of content including coupons, PDF downloads, new products, surveys, and important announcements.
+A lightbox is a type of popup used to emphasize a piece of content including coupons, PDF downloads, new products, surveys, and important announcements.
 This window appears on the top of your website (as a popup), that blocks and dims the background while disallowing users from interacting with the content in the background while the popup is on the screen.
 This focuses the attention of the users towards the content of the pop-up.

-A Lightbox is superior to normal popups in that the user can click anywhere outside of the popup to close it.
+It is superior to normal popups in that the user can click anywhere outside of the popup to close it.
 This leads to less user frustration and most people are familiar with the style.

 While some users find any sort of popups annoying, and many of the web browsers have the ability to block these pop-ups, they can still be effective.
-If you are going to use any type of popup a Lightbox is your best option.
+If you are going to use any type of popup a lightbox is your best option.

-Are Lightboxes effective?
+Are lightboxes effective?

 See Related: How To Hire A Web Development Company

-When should I use a Lightbox?
+When should I use a lightbox?

-Using a lightbox popup for a newsletter signup, unless coupled with a discount or valuable piece of information isn’t going to cut it anymore.
+Using a lightbox popup for a newsletter signup, unless coupled with a discount or valuable piece of information, isn’t going to cut it anymore.

 If you are launching a new product that you are positive your visitors want to see, you can use a lightbox.
 This is a great way to promote your new product and you can combine the popup with the announcement of a limited time sale.